Coldcard/firmware/releases/QChangeLog.md

 - Bugfix: base64 PSBT via QR was not properly decoded
 - Bugfix: Fix inability to activate Duress Wallet as temporary seed when master seed is 12 words
+- Tweak: Default idle timeout, when on battery, reduced to 10 minutes from 30.